The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Methodology

 where $K$ is the number of circles and $r$ is the radius of each circle.
 The goal is to make the perturbation subtle enough that the driver does not notice any anomaly, while the TSR system is led to make an incorrect decision.

-\textbf{Particle swarm optimization.} In the black-box setting with discrete coordinate values in $\Theta$, we need an optimization algorithm capable of global search without relying on gradients.
-We use particle swarm optimization (PSO) \cite{kennedy1995particle}, inspired by the way bird flocks search for food.
-PSO leverages cooperation and information sharing among individuals in a population to find a valid solution efficiently without gradient information.
-Additionally, PSO is robust to the initial settings, aligning with our use of random initialization for parameters like perturbation position and color.
+\textbf{Particle swarm optimization.} In the black-box setting with discrete coordinate values in $\Theta$, we use particle swarm optimization (PSO) \cite{kennedy1995particle}.
+PSO is robust to the initial settings, aligning with our use of random initialization for parameters like perturbation position and color.
 To enhance success rates, we employ the $n$-random-restarts strategy, allowing us to reinitialize and rerun the PSO up to $n-1$ times if the attack fails. \looseness=-1

-\subsection{Robustness Improvement}
+\subsection{Robustness improvement}

-There are two challenges to improving the robustness of \sysname in the real world.
-(1) The captured patches may be different from digital patches due to factors such as distance and angle during recording.
-(2) As the placement time grows, fluorescent inks may be slightly visible even when the attack is not triggered.
-To address these challenges, we use expectation over transformation (EOT) to handle variability in captured patches and develop a transparency transformation to manage changes in ink visibility over time.
+In this section, we propose two methods to improve the robustness of \sysname in the real world.

 \textbf{Expectation over transformation.} EOT \cite{athalye2018synthesizing} is an effective method for addressing discrepancies between digital and real-world scenarios.
 In this paper, we extend EOT’s transformation distributions $\mathcal{T}$ to accommodate variations in fluorescent materials across different physical environments.
-This includes accounting for perspective, brightness, and other environmental factors previously overlooked, as detailed in Appendix \ref{eot_appendix}. \looseness=-1
+This includes accounting for perspective, brightness, and other environmental factors previously overlooked, as detailed in \autoref{eot_appendix}. \looseness=-1

-\textbf{Transparency transformation.} To simulate the transparency of fluorescent ink when an attack is not triggered, we use a method similar to that in Section \ref{flu_modeling}, applying a specific alpha value.
-Over time, environmental factors like air and moisture cause the transparency of the ink to decrease, affecting its stealthiness.
-We model this by experimenting with the fluorescent ink’s transparency over up to 5 days.
-As shown in \autoref{transparency}, the longer the ink is on the sign, the more visible the smearing becomes, with transparency ranging from [0, 0.1].
-Despite this, the effect remains invisible to passing vehicles, whether seen by the naked eye or through cameras.
+\textbf{Transparency transformation.} To simulate the transparency of fluorescent ink when not triggered, we apply a specific alpha value.
+Over time, environmental factors reduce the ink's transparency, impacting stealthiness.
+We model this over 5 days, with transparency ranging from [0, 0.1].
+Despite this, the effect remains invisible to passing vehicles in Appendix \autoref{transparency}.